bakame-php/http-structured-fields/README.md

 Attribution
 -------

-This package is heavily inspired by previous work done by [Gapple](https://twitter.com/gappleca) on [Structured Field Values for PHP](https://github.com/gapple/structured-fields/).
+The package internal parser is heavily inspired by previous work done by [Gapple](https://twitter.com/gappleca) on [Structured Field Values for PHP](https://github.com/gapple/structured-fields/).

 License
 -------